***PPT 101 Basic Residential - $975 per person***

 - File Review/Volumes of Data

-The third class provides an understanding of the similarities and contrasts between the residential and commercial construction markets.
+The fourth class provides an understanding of the similarities and contrasts between the residential and commercial construction markets.
 Product knowledge, industry practice, proper application of cost data, and techniques for accessing expert assistance are central seminar themes.
-Guest experts provide technical information, as well as practical insight into working with selected commercial systems and dealing with specialty contractors.
-Each day's activity concludes with a detailed discussion/demonstration of how to estimate a selected commercial building system or component, followed by an evening assignment in which participants must demonstrate the ability to apply this information to the completion of a commercial loss estimate.
+Guest experts provide technical information -- as well as practical insight -- into working with selected commercial systems and dealing with specialty contractors.
+Each days activity concludes with a detailed discussion/demonstration of how to estimate a selected commercial building system or component, followed by an evening assignment in which participants must demonstrate the ability to apply this information to the completion of a commercial loss estimate.
 Intended for those who have completed both PPT 101 and 102 or have substantial property experience.
 A course text is included.

 - Systems Overview